Blue Yodel No. 1 (T for Texas): Influence

 "Blue Yodel" was inducted into the Grammy Hall of Fame in 1985, and added to the National Recording Registry in 2004.
 Rolling Stone placed it at number 29 on their list 100 Greatest Country Songs of All Time.
 The publication's staff defined it as "a phenomenon that created country music's very first superstar", and described Rodgers's yodel as "the sound of pain made charming, even sweet".
 The A.V.
 Club critic Nathan Rabin commented that the song "helped create the blueprint for country".

 "Blue Yodel" was one of the favorite tunes of Earl Scruggs's father.
 Rodgers became one of Scruggs's influences, and the song became a fixture in his act.
 Rodgers's lyrics from "Blue Yodel", "I'm gonna shoot poor Thelma/Just to see her jump and fall" inspired Johnny Cash, who listened to Rodgers, to write the line "I shot a man in Reno, just to watch him die" for 1955's "Folsom Prison Blues".
 In his book, Johnny Cash at Folsom Prison: The Making of a Masterpiece, Michael Streissguth comments "a case of plagiarism [over the line] can, and has, been made".
 Cash recorded the song with Bob Dylan in 1969.
 The Beatles recorded a version the same year.
 During band member George Harrison's childhood, his father returned from a trip to the United States with records by Rodgers, including "Blue Yodel".
-Harrison credited Rodgers for his interest in learning to play the guitar, and use the song's in his "Rocking Chair in Hawaii" on the 2002 posthumous album Brainwashed.
+Harrison credited Rodgers for his interest in learning to play the guitar, and used the song "Rocking Chair in Hawaii" on his 2002 posthumous album Brainwashed.
 Lynyrd Skynyrd, whose lead singer Ronnie Van Zant considered Rodgers one of his favorite artists, often performed the song.
 Actor and singer Harry Dean Stanton remembered "Blue Yodel" as one of the first blues songs he ever sang.
 Bonnie Parker, a fan of Rodgers, often sang the song during her childhood.